Terms and Conditions

 “Force Majeure Event” means an event, or a series of related events, that is outside the reasonable control of the party affected (including failures of the internet or any public telecommunications network, hacker attacks, denial of service attacks, virus or other malicious software attacks or infections, power failures, industrial disputes affecting any third party, changes to the law, disasters, epidemics, pandemics, explosions, fires, floods, riots, terrorist attacks and wars);

-“Hosted Services Defect” means a defect, error or bug in the Platform having a material adverse effect on the appearance, operation, functionality or performance of the Hosted Services, but excluding any defect, error or bug caused by or arising as a result of:
+“Hosted Services Defect” means a defect, error or bug in the Platform having a material adverse effect on the appearance, operation, functionality or performance of MyHallWizard, but excluding any defect, error or bug caused by or arising as a result of:

-(a) any act or omission of the Customer or any person authorised by the Customer to use the Platform or Hosted Services;
+(a) any act or omission of You or any person authorised by You to use the Platform or MyHallWizard;

-(b) any use of the Platform or Hosted Services contrary to the Documentation, whether by the Customer or by any person authorised by the Customer;
+(b) any use of the Platform or MyHallWizard contrary to the Documentation, whether by You or by any person authorised by You;

-(c) a failure of the Customer to perform or observe any of its obligations in the Agreement; and/or
+(c) Your failure to perform or observe any of Your obligations in the Agreement; and/or

-(d) an incompatibility between the Platform or Hosted Services and any other system, network, application, program, hardware or software not specified as compatible in the Hosted Services Specification;
+(d) an incompatibility between the Platform or MyHallWizard and any other system, network, application, program, hardware or software not specified as compatible in the Hosted Services Specification;

-“Hosted Services Specification” means the specification for the Platform and Hosted Services set out in Section 1 of Schedule 3 (Hosted Services particulars;
+“Hosted Services Specification” means the specification for the Platform and MyHallWizard set out in Section 1 of Schedule 3 (Hosted Services particulars);

 “Intellectual Property Rights” means all intellectual property rights wherever in the world, whether registrable or unregistrable, registered or unregistered, including any application or right of application for such rights (and these “intellectual property rights” include copyright and related rights, database rights, confidential information, trade secrets, know-how, business names, trade names, trade marks, service marks, passing off rights, unfair competition rights, patents, petty patents, utility models, semi-conductor topography rights and rights in designs);